 The Catholic University of America

-Project: The TMA AmeriCorps VISTA will develop a comprehensive campus pantry program (Cardinal Cupboard) at The Catholic University of America that will provide nutritious and healthy food, resources, and referrals for additional resources to reduce the effects of food insecurity for at least 150 members of the campus community the first year of the grant and then expanding to 400 and becoming fully sustainable by the third year.
+Project: The TMA AmeriCorps VISTA will develop a comprehensive campus pantry program (Cardinal Cupboard) at The Catholic University of America that will provide nutritious and healthy food, resources, and referrals for additional resources to reduce the effects of food insecurity for the campus community.

 Center for Cultural Engagement - Pathways to College

 VISTA Member Bio: Caroline Zuniga [Bio and photo coming soon!]

 Project: Pathways to College allows the Catholic University to become a resource for students in economically disadvantaged communities throughout the Washington D.C. area who are seeking access to higher education by providing them with current college student mentors, equipping them with information about the college admissions process, and building up their resiliency.
 Parents will gain a better understanding of the college admission process, and how to support their children throughout high school and college.
 The project will help the university improve the programs, resources, and support provided to first-generation college students and increase their retention and graduation.

 VISTA Member Bio: Kari Jones Shapley has experience in youth development, advocacy, and homeland security.
 She was a Leadership Launchpad intern at the Asian Pacific Islander American Public Affairs Association (APAPA), and also interned at The Minotaur Group, a global risk consultancy in Washington, D.C.
 She’s worked as a camp counselor, advocated on behalf of military families, and volunteered for the Juvenile Diabetes Research Foundation.
 She recently received a B.A. in World Politics, with a minor in History, from Ohio State University